Ryocon/order-calculator/README.md

   The project will need to be downloaded where the command `npm install` will need to be ran to install the dependencies required.
   Nodemon is listed as a dependency but is not required for the project to run and was used for development only.

+  To run the app the type the following command into the terminal - `node server.js`

   ## Screenshots

 ![Example output](images/order-calc-1.PNG)